 When applying for a Voter Authority Certificate, you will need to provide your:

 Name

 - · Date of birth

 - Address

 - National Insurance number

 If you don't know your National Insurance number, or don't have one, you can still apply.
-Your local council will contact you to request documents to prove your identity.
+Your council will contact you to request alternative proof of your identity.